integrations-Polygon/ProofOfPersonhood_PolygonID/README.md

 2. Open the app and set a pin for security

-3. Follow the [Issue a Polygon ID claim](https://youtu.be/VClUFjs8lh8) YT video to issue yourself a Proof Of Personhood attesting if you are a VerifiedPerson of not.
+3. Follow the [Issue a Polygon ID claim](https://youtu.be/VClUFjs8lh8) YT video to issue yourself a Proof Of Personhood attesting if you are a VerifiedPerson or not.

 ## Instructions to compile and deploy the smart contract